xyproto/orbiton/README.md

 * `ctrl-t` can jump between a C++ header and source file, when editing C++ code.
 * `ctrl-t` shows the Markdown table editor, when editing Markdown and the cursor is on a Markdown table.
 * Can only edit one file at the time, by design.
-* Provides syntax highlighting for Go, C++, Markdown, Bash and several other languages.
+* Provides syntax highlighting for Go, Rust, C++, Markdown, Bash and several other languages.
 There is generic syntax highlighting built-in.
 * Will jump to the last visited line when opening a recent file.
 * Is provided as a single self-contained executable.
 * Loads faster than both `vim` and `emacs`, for small files.
 * Can render text to PDF either by itself or by using `pandoc`.
 * Tested with `alacritty`, `konsole`, `st`, `urxvt`, `xfce4-terminal`, `xterm` and `zutty`.
-* Tested on Arch Linux, Debian, OpenSUSE, FreeBSD and OpenBSD.
+* Tested on Arch Linux, Debian, OpenSUSE, macOS, FreeBSD and OpenBSD.
 * Never asks before saving or quitting.
 Be careful.
 * The [`NO_COLOR`](https://no-color.org) environment variable can be set to disable all colors.
 * Rainbow parentheses makes lines with many parentheses easier to read.